Divorce and selling a home, they say, are on the list of the most stressful events a person can go through in their lives.

 The goal is always to get the best terms and conditions in the shortest amount of time with the least amount of headaches.

 Creating an atmosphere of trust where either party can call me at any time is very important.
 Getting a divorce is stressful enough as it is.

 Adding a home sale on top of it can make you feel like your life is really upside down.
 Making the home sale process go as smoothly as possible is always one of my missions.

 Related Real Estate Articles:

 - Handling offers to sell a Massachusetts home

 - Preparing a Massachusetts home to sell

-About the author: The above Real Estate information on divorce and selling a home was provided by Bill Gassett, a Nationally recognized leader in his field.
-Bill can be reached via email at email@example.com or by phone at 508-435-5356.
-Bill has helped people move in and out of many Metrowest towns for the last 27+ Years.
+About the Author: The above Real Estate information on divorce and selling a Massachusetts home was provided by Bill Gassett, a Nationally recognized leader in his field.
+Bill can be reached via email at email@example.com or by phone at 508-625-0191.
+Bill has helped people move in and out of many Metrowest towns for the last 36+ Years.

 Are you thinking of selling your home?
 I am passionate about real estate and love sharing my marketing expertise!

 I service Real Estate sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Northborough, Northbridge, Shrewsbury, Southborough, Sutton, Wayland, Westborough, Whitinsville, Worcester, Upton and Uxbridge MA.